pnedev/comparePlus/Help.md

 It's recommended to restart Notepad++ after shifting from horizontal to vertical split or vice-versa.

-**Compare Plugin Concept**
+**ComparePlus Concept**

-Compare Plugin (CP) assumes that you would normally want to compare an old version of your work vs. its new version.
+ComparePlus (CP) assumes that you would normally want to compare an old version of your work vs. its new version.
 CP regards the new file as the (more) important one.
 Your **focal** file.

 **Compare**